-When Sound Check is on, iTunes scans the songs in your library and computes characteristics of their playback volume.
-As new songs are added, iTunes computes this information in the background.
-This data is stored in either the "normalization information" ID3 tag or the iTunes Music Library database.
-The audio data in your music files is never changed.
-If you encode or "rip" a song with iTunes, the sound check level is stored in the song's ID3 tags.
-For songs that were encoded with iTunes 1 or iTunes 2, or another application, the sound check levels are stored in the iTunes Music Library database.
+When Sound Check is on, iTunes scans the songs in your library and gathers information about their playback volume.
+When you add new songs to your library, iTunes gathers this information in the background.
+This data is stored in either the song's "normalization information" ID3 tag or in your iTunes Music Library.
+The audio data in your music files never changes.
+If you encode or "rip" a song from a CD, iTunes stores the sound check level in the song's ID3 tags.

-If you turn Sound Check off, the Sound Check data stored for each song is ignored, but not removed from the iTunes Music Library or the ID3 tags.
+When Sound Check is off, iTunes ignores the Sound Check data stored for each song, but doesn't remove it from the iTunes Music Library or the ID3 tags.

-- Sound Check is designed to work with .mp3, .AAC, .wav, and .aiff file types.
-It does not work with other file types that iTunes can play.
+Sound Check works with .mp3, .AAC, .wav, and .aiff file types.

 Boosts in playback volume use the built-in limiter in iTunes to protect against clipping.